 Remember when we noted that tasks can be executed at the same time?
 Sometimes this isn’t an issue, but other times it can be a problem.
 If you have one task that cannot start until another has been finished, you need to make note of that or risk a bottleneck in your production.
 That is what is called a task dependency, and they can be linked on your Gantt chart.
 Now you’re able to better manage the project.
 Failing to address task dependencies will cause project scheduling, task management and resource management issues.

 6. Assign Tasks

 You can assign tasks right from the Gantt chart with ProjectManager.com.
-No need to jump from one screen to another or, worse, to another program.
+No need to jump from one screen to another or, worse, to another software.
 It’s all here in one place to make managing your project a breeze.

 Once a team member is assigned a task, they’re responsible for executing and completing it.
 But that’s only the beginning.
-ProjectManager.com is more than a handy tool for creating dynamic Gantt charts for Mac users (and PC users, too, of course).
+ProjectManager.com is more than a handy project management tool for creating dynamic Gantt charts for Mac users (and PC users, too, of course).

 Gantt charts alone are great, but ProjectManager.com is even better.
 It takes that Gantt chart and makes it part of a larger project management software that supports everything you need to plan, monitor and report on your project.

 That overview is great for stakeholders, but managing a project means getting into the nitty-gritty.
-How about reports that dive deep into your data?
+How about online reports that dive deep into your data?
 ProjectManager.com has one-click reporting for the performance of your project and team.
 There are status reports, task reports, workload reports and much more.
 You can filter these reports to show the data you want to make better decisions.

 Can a Gantt chart be more than just a plan and project schedule?
 Yes, with ProjectManager.com.
 It allows teams to work better together.
 Teams can share documents and images added to the task.
 They can also comment at the task level, which keeps the discussion linked to the task and avoids having to filter through endless emails.
 Plus if team members don’t want to use the Gantt chart, they can switch to either the kanban board or task list view to manage their work.

 ProjectManager.com is a cloud-based project management software for Mac and PC users that makes building Gantt charts fast and easy.
 Plus, it helps project managers plan, monitor and report on projects and gives project teams a collaborative platform to work more productively.
-See how it can help you build a dynamic Gantt chart and steer your next project to a successful end by taking this free 30-day trial.
+See how it can help you build a dynamic Gantt chart on Mac devices and steer your next project to a successful end by taking this free 30-day trial.